Skip to main content

 8. What are some common API automation testing tools?

 For this question, I would answer with some tools I have already worked with or am at least a little familiar with.
-So, if you have experience with any API testing tools, go ahead and mention them.
-If not, you can answer with some of the popular ones, such as Katalon, Postman, or SoapUI.
-You can take a look at this article for some inspiration, too.
+So, if you have experience with any API testing tools, mention them.
+If not, you can answer with some popular ones, such as Katalon, Postman, or SoapUI.
+Take a look at our article covering the best API testing tools for some inspiration.

 9. What are some commonly used authentication methods in API testing?

-An appropriate answer for this question would be
+An appropriate answer to this question would be:

 • Basic authentication